babel/website/website/blog/2018-09-13-decorators.md

 Babel first implemented decorators in [version 5](https://github.com/babel/babel/blob/master/.github/CHANGELOG-v5.md#500), but they had been removed in Babel 6 because the proposal was still in flux.
 Logan Smyth created an unofficial plugin ([`babel-plugin-transform-decorators-legacy`](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy)) which replicated the Babel 5 behavior; it has then been moved to the official Babel repository during the first Babel 7 alpha release.
 This plugin still used the old decorators semantics, because it wasn't clear yet what the new proposal would have been.

-Since then, after that [Daniel Ehrenberg](https://github.com/littledan) and [Brian Terlson](https://github.com/bterlson) become co-authors of the proposal along with [Yehuda Katz](https://github.com/wycats), it has been almost completely rewritten.
+Since then, [Daniel Ehrenberg](https://github.com/littledan) and [Brian Terlson](https://github.com/bterlson) become co-authors of the proposal along with [Yehuda Katz](https://github.com/wycats), it has been almost completely rewritten.
 Not everything has been decided yet, and there isn't a compliant implementation as of today.

 Babel 7.0.0 introduced a new flag to the `@babel/plugin-proposal-decorators` plugin: the `legacy` option, whose only valid value was `true`.
 This breaking change was needed to provide a smooth transition path from the stage 1 version of the proposal to the current one.
 In Babel 7.1.0 we are introducing support for this new proposal, and it is enabled by default when using the `@babel/plugin-proposal-decorators` plugin.
 If we didn't introduce the `legacy: true` option in Babel 7.0.0, it wouldn't be possible to use the correct semantics by default (which would be equivalent to `legacy: false`).